Ectoparasites

 Special considerations

-- Close, prolonged (15-20min) skin contact, person-person transmission
+- Close, prolonged (15-20 min) skin contact, person-to-person transmission.

-- Fomite transmission possible
+- Fomite transmission possible.

-- Transmitted by close body contact
+- Transmitted by close body contact.

-- Survive less than 24 hours off host
+- Survive less than 24 hours off host.

-- Fomite transmission plays little role
+- Fomite transmission plays little role.

 - Not a vector for other diseases.

-Test | Site/Specimen |
+Site/Specimen |

-Crabs: direct visualisation +/- magnification of crab or nits (egg) |
+Pubic lice (crabs) Direct visualisation +/- magnification of crab or eggs (nits) |

-Adult lice infest strong hairs (pubic hair, eyebrows and eyelashes). |
+Adult lice infest strong hairs (pubic hair, trunk, chest and buttock; rarely eyebrows and eyelashes) Eggs (nits) are strongly attached to the hairs |

-Characteristic nodule and silvery skin burrows sometimes seen e.g. nodule on glans penis and scrotum concurrently, labial fold nodule, burrows (inter-digital folds, wrists and elbows, around breast nipples in women). |
+Characteristic nodule and silvery skin burrows sometimes seen e.g. nodule on glans penis and scrotum concurrently, labial fold nodule, burrows (inter-digital folds, wrists and elbows, around breast nipples in women) |

 Investigations

-- Not generally available in general practice, seek specialist advice.
+Scabies: not generally available in general practice, seek specialist advice.

 Specimen collection

-- Skin scrapings taken from burrows with a fine needle to reveal the mite after examination under light microscopy.
+Scabies: skin scraping taken from burrows with a fine needle to reveal the mite after examination under light microscopy.

-Situation | Recommended | Alternative |
+Alternative |

 Scabies |

-Apply permethrin cream 5% topically to dry skin from the neck down, paying particular attention to hands and genitalia, and under the nails with a nailbrush.
-Leave on the skin for a minimum of 8 hours (usually overnight) and reapply to hands if they are washed. |
+Apply permethrin cream 5% topically to dry skin from the neck down, especially hands and genitalia, and under the nails with a nailbrush.
+Leave on the skin for a minimum of 8 hours (usually overnight) and reapply to hands if they are washed.
+The time may be increased to 24 hours if there has been a treatment failure.
+Repeat treatment in 1 week to improve success rate. |

 Apply benzyl benzoate 25% emulsion topically to dry skin from the neck down, paying particular attention to hands and genitalia, and under the nails with a nailbrush.
-Leave on for 24 hours and reapply to hands if they are washed. |
+Leave on for 24 hours and reapply to hands if they are washed.
+Repeat treatment in 7 days. |

 Pubic lice |

-Apply permethrin 1% cream rinse to pubic and other hair infested with lice and wash off after 10 minutes. |
+Apply pyrethrin 0.165% + piperonyl butoxide 1.65% topical foam to pubic and other hair infested with lice and wash off after 10 minutes.
+Repeat treatment in 1 week. |

 Treatment advice